Leanavgnr/netflix_sql_project/README.md

 Objective: Identify the top 10 actors with the most appearances in Indian-produced movies.

-### 15. categorize the content based on presence of the key word 'kill and 'violence' in the description field.
+### 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords.
-Label content containing these key words as 'violent content' and all other contente as 'non violent content'.
-Count how many items fall into each category.

 ```sql
 SELECT